shred/commons-suncalc/README.md

 ## Features

 * Lightweight, only requires Java 1.7 or higher, no other dependencies
-* Android compatible, requires API level 19 (KitKat) or higher
+* Android compatible, requires API level 11 (Honeycomb) or higher.
+Lower API levels _may_ work as well, but this is untested.
 * Available at [Maven Central](http://search.maven.org/#search|ga|1|a%3A%22commons-suncalc%22)
 * Extensive unit tests